Documentation Index

 Parts

-Now that you have the basics covered, it's time to set up Parts by going to File->List Management-> Inventory->Parts
+Now that the basics are covered, we can set up Parts by going to More -> List Management -> Inventory -> Inventory -> Parts

 Use the following link for more information on setting up parts, creating P.O.'s and Inventory: